 As she made her way to the kitchen, she quickly realized there was no cereal and no milk.
 She also realized Levi was gone.
-There was a note on the fridge that he was at the local farmer’s market, so hopefully he was picking up something for breakfast.
+There was a note on the fridge, in elegant cursive, that he was at the local farmer’s market, hopefully picking up something for breakfast.

 Suddenly, there was a knock at the front door.

 Apprehensively, she tip-toed through the living room and peeked through the peephole.
-On the other side she could see Caslon’s golden-brown eyes peering back at her.
+On the other side, she could see Caslon’s golden-brown eyes peering back at her.
 Should she open the door?
-She knew he was a friend of Levi’s, but she didn’t know how much of a friend he actually was to her yet.
+She knew he was a friend of Levi’s, but she didn’t know how much of a friend he essentially was to her yet.